fluffy/ietf/rtcweb-video/draft-ietf-rtcweb-video-04.md

 =============================

 SDP allows for codec-independent indication of preferred video resolutions using the mechanism described in {{RFC6236}}.
-WebRTC endpoints MAY send an "a=imageattr" attribute to indicate the maximum resolution they wish to receive.
-Senders SHOULD interpret and honor this attribute by limiting the encoded resolution to the indicated maximum size, as the receiver may not be capable of handling higher resolutions.
+If a recipient of video indicates a receiving resolution, the sender SHOULD accommodate this resolution, as the receiver may not be capable of handling higher resolutions.

 Additionally, codecs may include codec-specific means of signaling maximum receiver abilities with regards to resolution, frame rate, and bitrate.